 To begin the divorce process, a document called “Original Petition for Divorce” is filed with your local court clerk.
 In some states, this is referred to as a “Letter of Complaint.”
 Both documents are requests that the court grant a divorce and list any relief the party filing for divorce feels they are due.

-The original petition or letter of complaint is then served on the respondent.
-Normally a member of the local sheriff's office serves the petition.
+The original petition or letter of complaint is then served on the respondent, normally by a member of the local sheriff's office.
 Once the respondent has been served, they have 21 days to hire an attorney and respond to the original petition for divorce.
 It is at this time that either party may ask for restraining orders, protective orders, or temporary orders pertaining to child support and alimony.

 Temporary Divorce Orders

-- Disclosures: Every state has rules of civil procedure and the way disclosure is conducted is determined by those rules.
+- Disclosures: Every state has rules of civil procedure that determine the way disclosure is conducted.
 Attorneys for both parties request certain items from the other party.
-The list of items is sent to the other side and they must respond within thirty days.
+The list of items is sent to the opposition with 30 days to respond.

 - Interrogatories: This is a list of questions that the attorneys send to the opposing side.
-Most states set limits on how many questions and the response time is thirty days.
+Most states set limits on the number of questions and grant a response time of 30 days.

-- Request for Production: This is a legal mechanism used to obtain documents such as bank statements, statements of income, or any documents the attorney feels will benefit his client.
-The party receiving a request for production is supposed to respond with the documents within thirty days.
-This part of the process can become a major obstacle to a swift divorce as people often don't want to turn over personal information and many times delay tactics are used at this part of the process.
+- Request for Production: This is when attorneys request documents such as bank statements, statements of income, and other information that they feel will benefit their client.
+The party receiving a request has 30 days to produce the materials.
+This part of the process can become a major obstacle to a swift divorce as people may not want to turn over personal information and can use delay tactics to stall.

 During depositions, attorneys will take sworn testimony from the opposing party and any witnesses involved.
-Anything said during a deposition can be used in court should an agreement not be met and you end up in divorce court.
+Anything said during a deposition can be used in divorce court should an agreement not be met.

 What Happens After Divorce

-If you feel that the court's orders are unfair, you may then file a motion to appeal the order and request a new hearing.
-This motion is filed with the same judge that put in place the orders and not many judges are going to set aside their own orders.
-You should not be surprised when the courts deny your motion.
-When the court denies your motion, you file an appeal with the state appellate court.
+If you feel that the court's orders are unfair, you may file a motion to appeal the order and request a new hearing.
+This motion is filed with the same judge that put in place the orders and not many judges are going to set aside their own orders, so don't be surprised if your motion is denied.
+In this event, you file a second appeal with the state appellate court.